prose100/jQuery-nav-menu/README.md

 ## See some examples

-Visit [jQuery Navigation Menu Plugin](http://www.paultrose.com/blogJan16.html) for more details about this plugin.
+Visit [jQuery-Nav-Menu Plugin](http://www.paultrose.com/blogJan16.html) for more details about this plugin.